GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_profiles_gke/cloud_deploy_profiles_gke.md

 To facilitate this pattern, Google Cloud Deploy integrates with [`Skaffold`](https://skaffold.dev/), a leading open-source continuous-development toolset, which includes features to enable these kinds of deploy-time configuration.

-Skaffold, in turn, supports the use of multiple underlying tools that enable application manifest templatization and manipulation.
+Skaffold supports the use of multiple underlying tools that enable application manifest templatization and manipulation.

 This tutorial uses [Kustomize](https://kustomize.io/), but [Helm](https://helm.sh/) is another example of a tool that is commonly used to templatize and/or manage Kubernetes manifests.